 Ask employees to notify us immediately if they:

-- have travelled to an affected area since the beginning of 2020; and/or
+- have traveled to an affected area since the beginning of 2020; and/or

 - are suffering, or have suffered, flu-like symptoms since the virus was first detected.